 In that video, I demonstrate how to properly soak raw nuts in brine water and then dry them in a warm oven set at 150 °F/66 °C.

 This practice deactivates anti-nutrients and ensures maximum digestibility and nutrient absorption and is in accordance with the wise preparation methods of Traditional Cultures like the Aztecs.

-Numerous comments on the post itself, my YouTube Channel, email, and Facebook have insisted that drying nuts at 150F is far too high and that the food enzymes are destroyed.
+Numerous comments on the post itself, my YouTube Channel, email, and Facebook have insisted that drying nuts at 150 °F/66 °C is far too high and that the food enzymes are destroyed.

 So, what’s the truth?
-Are nuts dried in a warm oven set at 150F still raw or not?
+Are nuts dried in a warm oven set at 150 °F/66 °C still raw or not?

 The confusion seems to rest with the difference between wet heat and dry heat.
-When a liquid food like milk is heated, you will find that you burn your finger at a temperature of 118F.
-If the milk is heated only to 117F, you will not burn yourself and this is nature’s magical way of letting us know that the food still has all of its enzymes intact.
+When a liquid food like milk is heated, you will find that you burn your finger at a temperature of 118 °F/48 °C.

-“All enzymes are deactivated at a wet-heat temperature of 118 degrees Fahrenheit, and a dry-heat temperature of about 150 degrees.
+All enzymes are deactivated at a wet-heat temperature of 118 degrees Fahrenheit, and a dry-heat temperature of about 150 degrees [66 °C].

 I hope this information clears up the confusion about drying raw nuts in the oven and whether or not the food enzymes are still intact.
 It is especially important to harness the convenience of drying large batches of raw food in the oven as not everyone has access to or can afford a large dehydrator.

-If you are still unconvinced, dry out a batch of soaked nuts in a 150F oven and then eat a handful straight out of the oven.
+If you are still unconvinced, dry out a batch of soaked nuts in a 150 °F/66 °C oven and then eat a handful straight out of the oven.
 You will be delighted to see that the nuts are not hot and that you do not burn your hand or mouth, an indication that the food enzymes are indeed preserved.